Police: 4 Amish children killed, 1 missing in buggy accident

-BATH COUNTY, Ky.
+OWINGSVILLE, Ky.
 (AP) — Authorities in Kentucky said four children died and one is missing after a buggy carrying an Amish family was swept away in the current while trying to cross a low-water bridge.

-Six people were in the horse and buggy that overturned on Wednesday in Bath County, Kentucky State Police said in a statement.
+Six people were in the horse and buggy that overturned on Wednesday in Bath County, Kentucky, State Police said in a statement.
 The adult in the buggy was able to make it to the bank of the stream and call for help, police said.

-The four siblings were found and pronounced dead by a coroner’s office on Wednesday.
+The four siblings were found and pronounced dead by a coroner’s office Wednesday.
 Kentucky State Police Trooper Scott Ferrell said authorities from various agencies were continuing to search Thursday for the last missing child.

+Ferrell said Kentucky National Guard troops arrived to help search efforts in the remote area, where people were searching on foot, on ATVs and in kayaks.
+Helicopters were expected to arrive later in the day if the weather permitted.

+He said the rain stopped falling overnight, which allowed the water to recede some and should help search efforts.

 Missi Mosley and her boyfriend told WYMT-TV that they rushed to the scene on their ATV after hearing the call go out on the scanner.